zheng0xd/JATIC-internal-docs/docs/process/platforms/slack.md

 ### Default channels

-- `#announcements` is used for program-wide annoucements, such as releases, program events, outages, etc.
+- `#announcements` is used for program-wide announcements, such as releases, program events, outages, etc.
-- `#general` is used for general discussion, including questions, coordination, technical dicussion, sharing relevant articles, etc.
+- `#general` is used for general discussion, including questions, coordination, technical discussion, sharing relevant articles, etc.
 - `help` is used for technical support, onboarding support, and troubleshooting.

 ### Creating channels